winegui/WineGUI/README.md

 ### CI/CD

-For continuous integration & delivery we use our [Dockerfile](misc/Dockerfile) to create a Docker image.
+For continuous integration & delivery we use [our Dockerfile](https://gitlab.melroy.org/melroy/docker-images/-/blob/main/gtk3-cmake-ninja/Dockerfile?ref_type=heads).
+Also hosted, build and deployed on this GitLab server.

-This image (`danger89/gtk3-docker-cmake-ninja`) is hosted on [Dockerhub](https://hub.docker.com/r/danger89/gtk3-docker-cmake-ninja).
+However, the same image (`gtk3-docker-cmake-ninja`) is also shared on [Dockerhub](https://hub.docker.com/r/danger89/gtk3-docker-cmake-ninja).

-A helper script can be used: `./scripts/build_and_upload_image.sh`